 B.A.
-Professional Social Care (Disability)
+Social Care

-The Open Training College provides a three-year ordinary degree programme leading to a QQI Award Level 7 (higher education and training) on the National Framework of Qualifications (NFQ).
-The course is aimed at front-line staff and volunteers working in a range of disability settings.
-It addresses key issues in the delivery of disability services today.
+The Open Training College provides a three-year ordinary degree programme leading to a major QQI award; Level 7 on the National Framework of Qualifications (NFQ).
+The programme is aimed at frontline staff working in a range of social care settings.
+It addresses key issues in the delivery of social care services today.
 This includes empowerment, person-centred planning, quality in services, sexuality, challenging behaviour, community networking and the world of work.
-Since 2016, this degree has been renamed as the B.A. in Professional Social Care (Disability), following revalidation of the programme by QQI.
+This programme has been put forward to CORU for approval in relation to future student registration with the Social Care Workers' registration board.